dylankle/Dieting-Data/README.md

 **Week 2**

 Asking for inital date, setting up intial startup frame including layout and components.
 Will finish a few test cases before moving to Week 3.
 Finishing the buttons, labels, and progressbar.
 No listeners have been connected.
 Also mapped out the chronologial order of pop-ups, squencing, and actions (on paper)

-**Week 3**

-Program is working appropriately.
-All components have effective event handling, and the program works as intended.
-However, the GUI is underdevloped with little to no formatting, and the file I/O module has not been implemented.
-Will do test cases and exception handling first and leave Week 7 for final GUI.

-**Week 4**

-Test cases are still being implemented.
-Focusing on making test cases that interact with every component and aspect of the program.
-All the way to the point where I do not need to run and input data into the program, instead just run the test case file.

-**Week 5**

-Test cases are completed.
-All modules from 1-9 are effectively used in the project, except module 8 (Exception Handling).
-The program could easily be broken by faulty user input.
-I am making more test cases and custom exceptions to throw, catch, and stop the program from not only breaking, but making the user experience more fluid and purposeful.

-**Week 6**

-Most exceptions are handled.
-Still looking for weak spots and bugs in the program.
-I also started fixing the GUI for the final product.